jenkinsci/nodelabelparameter-plugin/README.md

 ### Trigger via script

-One can also trigger a job via remote call (e.g. script)
+You can also trigger a job via remote call (e.g. script)

 Trigger job on multiple nodes: